intel-analytics/ipex-llm/docs/docs/index.md

 # <font size="6">Analytics Zoo</font>
-*A unified analytics + AI platform for __distributed TensorFlow, Keras and BigDL on Apache Spark__*
+*A unified analytics + AI platform for __distributed TensorFlow, Keras, PyTorch and BigDL on Apache Spark__*

 ---

 ## What is Analytics Zoo?
-**Analytics Zoo** provides a unified analytics + AI platform that seamlessly unites *__Spark, TensorFlow, Keras and BigDL__* programs into an integrated pipeline; the entire pipeline can then transparently scale out to a large Hadoop/Spark cluster for distributed training or inference.
+**Analytics Zoo** provides a unified analytics + AI platform that seamlessly unites *__Spark, TensorFlow, Keras, PyTorch and BigDL__* programs into an integrated pipeline; the entire pipeline can then transparently scale out to a large Hadoop/Spark cluster for distributed training or inference.

  - *Data wrangling and analysis using PySpark*
- - _Deep learning model development using TensorFlow or Keras_
+ - _Deep learning model development using TensorFlow, Keras or PyTorch_
  - _Distributed training/inference on Spark and BigDL_
  - _All within a single unified pipeline and in a user-transparent fashion!_